orb-lang/qor/doc/md/core/meta.md

 I've made the parameter order identical to `hasfield` so as to make this practical; for now, it's a bit of fiddling around for little benefit\.

+This method accepts that any `__` field on the metatable is a metamethod, either a native one or a custom extension\.
+It certainly should be\.

 ```lua
 local sub = assert(string.sub)